 I absolutely love all things birth, babies and breastfeeding!

-Supporting families from prenatal through the postpartum period is my passion and life calling.
+Supporting families from prenatal through the postpartum period is my passion.

 I was born and raised in the west coast of Puerto Rico and grew up among palm trees, salty air, sand dunes and surf waves.
-My family and I currently reside in Spartanburg, SC.
+I'm mom to three energetic girls.
+We currently reside in Roebuck, SC.
 I am fully bilingual in English and Spanish, and proudly work with all communities in my area.
-Permanently sleep deprived from mothering 3 beautiful and energetic girls, all my girls have been exclusively breastfed well into toddlerhood.
-I have accumulated over 7 years of experience breastfeeding my own children and have counseled women with lactation since 2009.

 I worked in the financial industry and as a business instructor for most of my professional career.
 But my love for all perinatal periods led me to a career shift, and motivated me to enroll in lactation-specific and childbirth education studies.